phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

 ## Data Preparation

 1. How to handle imputation?
 Both academically (aka with papers) and technically (with packages like MICE)
-2. Feature selection:
-    1. Demographic information
-    2. Order information
-    3. Item information
-    4. Additional information that we would like but can't add (e.g. online reviews, checkout process, etc.)
-3. How does xgboost handle non-linear interactions?
+2. How does xgboost handle non-linear interactions?
 Can it create a non-linear decision boundary with being fed linear features? - apparently yes it can! since it's a tree, automatically detects non-linear feature interactions (STILL NEED PAPER FOR THIS)
     - Note that omitting the `no.return` variable and only including it in post-processing reduces the overall performance. why? maybe because of interactions?
-4. Do we need to do any type of feature selection?
-Does it natively do feature selection? - looks like it does!
 5. Use [WOE](https://stats.stackexchange.com/questions/189568/replacing-variables-by-woe-weight-of-evidence-in-logistic-regression/229039) - includes advantages and disadvantages
     - Don't forget to 0 out cases in unknown set if they don't appear in known set
     - How do we prevent overfitting (bias) with WOE?
 Use cross-validation then perform WOE on the variables